Why Rebol?

 Douglas Crockford, founder of JSON, 2009 [link]

-Yet despite such accolades, Rebol has failed to gain widespread use.
-It's not tracked or listed in even the Top 100 of the Tiobe language popularity index.
+Yet despite such accolades, Rebol failed to gain widespread use.
+It was not tracked or listed in even the Top 100 of the Tiobe language popularity index (!?)

-Today's developers have spoken clearly: open standards are a non-negotiable requirement.
-This is the promising ethos of the post-internet era, and consensus becomes stronger each year.
-Though organizations still use proprietary tools to fill certain niches, few are willing to hinge their code capital on a proprietary infrastructure that locks them into a single vendor.
+A key reason was that for 15 years, there was only one complete implementation of Rebol.
+It was distributed exclusively in binary form by Rebol Technologies Inc ("RT"), as a proprietary product.
+Today's developers have spoken clearly: open standards are non-negotiable.
+This is the promising ethos of the Internet era, and consensus becomes stronger each year.
+Though organizations still use proprietary tools to fill certain niches, none are willing to hinge their code capital on a proprietary infrastructure that locks them into a single vendor.

-There is a quandary because Rebol can't be thrown carelessly into the organic open source ecology.
-Centralized design is its raison d'être, and losing that control could destroy its unique nature.
-The open-source movement hasn't yet found a foolproof answer for companies with great products who face this scenario.
+Fragmentation is a possibility.
+Rebol's chief designer--Carl Sassenrath--had a number of reasons for not open sourcing the product, even when it was becoming glaringly obvious it had to happen.
+There were probably "business" reasons (like obligations to investors), but the more central quandary was his feeling that Rebol shouldn't be thrown carelessly into the organic open source ecology.
+Centralized design is its raison d'être, and losing that control might destroy its unique nature.
+The open-source movement hasn't yet found a foolproof answer for this.

-RT has historically punted on this crucial issue.
-But by trying to divert the discussion to ever-more improvements in their technology, they've missed significant mindshare opportunities for the Rebol language.
+The open sourcing was late.
+Very late.
+(Although 12-12-12 is kind of a cool date to do it on...had he waited 9 more days it could have been the Mayan apocalypse.)
+Significant mindshare opportunities for the Rebol language have been lost.
 Less compelling systems have taken the spotlight and drawn massive communities, making it very difficult to sell Rebol usage inside any organization.

 The Freebōl Mission